Distance: 28.5 miles out and back

 Rec trails are meant for rec riders, and if you’re one, you may want to rent a bike.
 Monterey has you covered.
 Adventures by the Sea has no less than 3 rental shops along the one-mile stretch of the Trail by Cannery Row.
 If it’s been a while, rent an e-bike.

 Like many rec trails, this one goes by many names.
 I’ve seen it called the Monterey Peninsula Recreational Trail, the Monterey Bike Trail, and the Monterey Bay Coastal Trail.
-It’s also a leg of the Monterey Bay Sanctuary Scenic Trail, a monumental project that is in the works and dreams of eventually running from Lover’s Point to Wilder Ranch, a few miles west of Santa Cruz—c.
+It’s also a leg of the Monterey Bay Sanctuary Scenic Trail, a monumental project that is in the works and dreams of eventually running from Lover’s Point in Pacific Grove to Wilder Ranch, a few miles west of Santa Cruz—c.
 55 miles!

 The bike path proper starts at Lover’s Point, but west of there the coast is stunning (better than the Seventeen Mile Drive to the south), so I like to start where Sunset Drive meets the coast, by Asilomar State Beach, so I can ride as much of it as possible.
 Parking is easy, either as curbside parking along Sunset Drive, at Asilomar State Beach, or on any of the side roads going inland from Sunset.